semente-de/hugo-site-backend/content/lab/neos-return.md

 The meeting was dynamic, and we received positive feedback from participants.
 However, I think we still need to improve on the intentionality of post-interaction analysis and reframing.
 In other words, once participants have spread their post-it notes on the board, we need to follow a clear process of going through their ideas, repositioning them, and asking follow-up questions.
 During that session we did occasionally do that, but it was very informal and improvised. semente needs a bit more attention on those dynamics, now that we are pretty much aligned on the shapes of the vectors and their phases.

+A focus of attention during the conversation was the newly found centrality of the compost bin in the system.
+Through the two weeks of residency at GAIATO, we repositioned the compost bin many times, but ended up deciding to keep it outside any of the three vectors.
+That's because we understood that the compost bin can be actioned on either - seeding, tending, regenerating.
+The conversation in Neos explored the similarities and differences between the compost bin and litterfall on forests - to me, a matter of intentionality.
+The next iteration of the semente playfield will reflect those improvements.

 As for the future of ubatuba.cc, well, I hope the meeting has planted new seeds.
-Let's give it some time to sprout and grow.
+Let's give it some time to sprout and help it grow when the time comes.

 ![](https://raw.githubusercontent.com/semente-de/documentation/9c3358a4e3b526762dabce7047140dffad7d3683/0.3/neos/ubatuba-cc/20250216_081320.jpg)